mauritssilvis/challenges/README.md

 - Showcase this experience and knowledge.

-## Status
+## 2. Overview

-Currently, solutions to common programming challenges are available in:
+Currently, solutions to common programming challenges are available for the following languages:

 - [Java](java)